jekil/awesome-hacking/_pages/index.rst

 - `Dorothy <https://github.com/elastic/dorothy>`_ - A tool to help security teams test their monitoring and detection capabilities for their Okta environment.
 Dorothy has several modules to simulate actions that an attacker might take while operating in an Okta environment and actions that security teams should be able to audit.
 The modules are mapped to the relevant MITRE ATT&CK® tactics, such as persistence, defense evasion, and discovery.
 - `Hammer <https://github.com/dowjones/hammer>`_ - Dow Jones Hammer : Protect the cloud with the power of the cloud(AWS).
 - `IAMFinder <https://github.com/prisma-cloud/IAMFinder>`_ - Enumerates and finds users and IAM roles in a target AWS account.
 With only the AWS account number of the targeted account, IAMFinder is able to identify users and roles in that environment.
 Upon successfully identifying an IAM role, IAMFinder can also check if this role can be assumed anonymously.
-- `Panther <https://runpanther.io>`_ - A Cloud-Native SIEM for the Modern Security Team
 - `Parliament <https://github.com/duo-labs/parliament>`_ - An AWS IAM linting library.
 It reviews policies looking for problems.
 - `Patrolaroid <https://github.com/rpetrich/patrolaroid>`_ - An instant camera for capturing cloud workload risks.
 It’s a prod-friendly scanner that makes finding security issues in AWS instances and buckets less annoying and disruptive for software engineers and cloud admins.
 - `PurplePanda <https://github.com/carlospolop/PurplePanda>`_ - This tool fetches resources from different cloud/saas applications focusing on permissions in order to identify privilege escalation paths and dangerous permissions in the cloud/saas configurations.
 Note that PurplePanda searches both privileges escalation paths within a platform and across platforms.